- October 2013

 This must goes some way in explaining why the Chrismon appears to have held particular meaning for late period Visigoths before the Arab invasion, appearing in numerous instances all over the peninsula.

-The Chrismon began to appear once more in Spain in the ninth century coinciding with the first period of the Reconquista.
+The use of the Chrismon began to enjoy a ressurgence once more in Spain in the ninth century coinciding with the first period of the Reconquista.
 A Chrismon is to be found in the apse of the church of San Salvador de Valdedios built by Alfonso III in 893.

 This followed a tradition which began with the first Christian victory against the Saracens at Covadonga in 722, when it was said that the leader of the small Christian force, Pelayo went into to battle under the banner of the Chrismon, in clear imitation of Constantine.